autonomys/sloth256-189/README.md

  Field element is represented as 5 limbs, 1st is 52- and the rest are 51-bit values.
 Amount of limb multiplication operations is 5*5+5.
 #else
  Fallback for everything else.
-Presumably even suitable for OpenCL.
+Presumably most suitable for OpenCL.
- Field element is represented as 12 limbs, a mixture of 22- and 21-bit values [with the last one being 19 bits].
-Amount of limb multiplication operations is 12*12+14.
+ Field element is represented as 10 limbs holding 26-bit values [with the last one being 22 bits].
+Amount of limb multiplication operations is 10*10+10.
 Sensible to vectorize on 32-bit platforms.
 #endif
 ```
 Abovementioned amounts of limb multiplication operations don't directly